amrei-bp/PANKEGG/README.md

 ---

-### Map Information
+### Map

-The Map Information page gives you a comprehensive overview of all metabolic pathways (KEGG maps) present in your dataset.
-Each pathway is listed with its map number, pathway name, and a completion percentage, which indicates the proportion of KEGG orthologs (KOs) found in your data relative to the total for that pathway.
+The `Map` information page gives you an overview of all metabolic pathways (KEGG maps) present in your dataset.
+Each pathway is listed with its map number, pathway name, and a completion percentage, which indicates the proportion of KEGG orthologs (KOs) found in your data relative to the total number of KOs for that pathway.

 At the top of the page, you’ll find options to toggle all map details and export your current view.
 The legend explains how KOs are visualized:
 - **Dark blue**: KEGG ID officially present in the pathway
 - **Light blue**: KEGG ID not officially present in the pathway

-Pathway completion is calculated using the number of detected KOs divided by the total number of theoretical KOs for the pathway.
 *Note: Not all KOs contribute equally to pathway function, so this value is only an approximate indicator.*

 #### Filtering and Search

 You can filter maps by sample, bin, pathway name, or KO identifier using the controls above the table.
-When filtering by a bin or sample, the pathway completion percentage is recalculated to reflect only the KOs found within the selected bin(s) or sample(s), providing a focused view of its metabolic potential.
+When filtering by bin or sample, the pathway completion percentage is recalculated to only include the KOs found within the selected bin(s) or sample(s), providing a focused view of its metabolic potential.

 #### Viewing KO Details